-Remove Excessive Shade For Best Lawn Health
+Remove Excessive Shade For Better Lawn Health

 All lawns and plants need direct sunlight for life.
 Sunlight is the solar power generator which drives the photosynthesis process in lawns and plants, which in turn provides food for lawn and plant growth.
 Sunlight is essential for our lawns to stay alive, to grow, and to stay healthy.